FMInference/FlexiGen/README.md

 ----------

-# FlexGen (Still Working in Progress!)
+# FlexGen (Still a Work in Progress!)
 FlexGen is a high-throughput generation engine for running large language models with limited GPU memory.
-FlexGen allows **high-throughput** generation by IO-efficient offloading, compression and **large effective batch sizes**.
+FlexGen allows **high-throughput** generation by IO-efficient offloading, compression, and **large effective batch sizes**.

 ⚡ **High-Throughput Offloading**.
-Higher-throughput generation than other offloading-based systems (e.g., Hugging Face Accelerate, DeepSpeed Zero-Inference) - sometimes by orders of magnitude.
+Higher-throughput generation versus other offloading-based systems (e.g., Hugging Face Accelerate, DeepSpeed Zero-Inference) - sometimes by orders of magnitude.
 This can be useful for batch inference scenarios, such as benchmarking (e.g., [HELM](https://github.com/stanford-crfm/helm)) and [data wrangling](https://arxiv.org/abs/2205.09911).

-❌ **Limitation**.
+❌ **Limitations**.
 As an offloading-based system running on weak GPUs, FlexGen also has its limitations.
-FlexGen can be significantly slower than the case when you have enough powerful GPUs to hold the whole model, especially for small-batch cases.
+FlexGen can be significantly slower than the case when you have enough powerful GPUs to hold the entire model, especially for small-batch cases.
 FlexGen is mostly optimized for throughput-oriented batch processing settings (e.g., classifying or extracting information from many documents in batches), on single GPUs.

 ## Install